- There are snakes in every single ecological niche in Texas, but not all of them are dangerous.

 Texas Coral Snake

-The Texas coral snake (Micrurus tener) is a venomous snake that lives in southern and eastern Texas, although some populations are present in west Texas, east of the big bend.
+The Texas coral snake (Micrurus tener) is a venomous snake that lives in southern and eastern Texas, although some populations are present in west Texas, east of Big Bend.

 The Texas coral snake is a patterned snake with bands that go thick black, thin yellow, thick red.
 Coral snakes never have black and red bands touching and usually have inky black heads.